cloudControl/documentation/Platform documentation.md

 ### Users

-By adding users to an app you can grant fellow developers access to the source code in the repository and allow them to deploy and modify the deployments.
-Permissions are role based and there are currently two different roles.
+By adding users to an app you can grant fellow developers access to the source code in the repository, allow them to [deploy new versions](#deploy-new-versions) and modify the deployments including their [Add-ons](#managing-add-ons).
+Permissions are based on the users [role](#roles).

 You can list, add and remove app users using the command line client.